 Even more, the park is fantastic for birthday parties!
 Owen and Sasha had a joint bash at the Nature Center, and it was easily one of the best parties they’ve had.
 We’ve attended many others there and at Old Maryland Farm (which includes a hayride), and they’ve never disappointed.
 The Carousel area also offers parties during the season, though we’ve never been to one.

-The carousel, train, and golf, which all require a small fee, are only open during the week until early September and weekends through the end of month beyond that.
+The carousel, train, and golf, which all require a small fee, are only open during the week from Memorial Day weekend until early September and weekends through the end of month beyond that.
 The rest, though, is open year-round, and even better, it’s all free to explore and enjoy.
 And I highly recommend you do so.

 – The Carousel, Train, and Golf are open seasonally – see the website for details.